revolution-messaging/revere-apis/RevereMobile.md

 |----|----|
 metadataId    |    The value to assign to the metadata field for the subscriber.

-## VALIDATION
+#### VALIDATION

-The validation content module can branch the current flow based on validation factors.
+The validation content module can HOST: https://mobile.reverehq.com/apibranch the current flow based on validation factors.
 If the subscriber passes the validation, the mobile flow progresses based on the `consequentNextStep` and `consequentMobileFlow` parameters; otherwise the flow progresses based on the `alternativeNextStep` and `alternativeMobileFlow` parameters.

 The next step parameters can contain either 'proceed', 'terminate', or 'forwardToMobileFlow'.
 This indicates that the associated next step the mobile flow should take.
 Specify 'proceed' to have the flow proceed to the next module in the flow.
 Specify 'terminate' to exit the mobile flow.
 Specify 'forwardToMobileFlow' to branch to the flow indicated by the associated mobile flow parameter.